schneider128k/machine_learning_course/README.md

-# repo for CAP 5610 Machine Learning
+# CAP 4630 Artificial Intelligence

+Undergraduate course on ML/AI at the University of Central Florida.

 ### Common ML problems, overview of (a) supervised, (b) unsupervised, and (c) reinforcement learning